emberjs/rfcs/text/0615-autotracking-memoization.md

   to an explosion of high level complexity, as Ember tries to provide every type of construct for users to use, rather than

-- `memoizeTracked` could return an object with a `value()` function instead of the function itself.
-This would give a more natural place for setting metadata such as `isConst`, but would sacrifice some of the ergonomics of the API.
+- `cache` could return an object with a `value()` function instead of the function itself.
+This would give a more natural place for setting metadata such as `isConstCache`, but would sacrifice some of the ergonomics of the API.
 It also would require more object creations, and given this is a very commonly used, low-level API, it would make sense for it to avoid a design that could be limited in terms of performance in this way.